-As a consequence of these investments, the last several years have seen substantial increases in nearly all indices of academic achievement including National Institutes of Health (NIH) funding (increasing from $500,000 to $ 4.4 million per year), the quality and selectively of the surgical residency program (more then 600 applicants annually for 4 positions) and the national visibility of our clinical programs especially minimally invasive surgery, thoracic surgery, spine surgery, trauma/critical care, joint replacement, inflammatory bowel disease and transplantation.
+As a consequence of these investments, the last several years have seen substantial increases in nearly all indices of academic achievement including National Institutes of Health (NIH) and Department of Defense research funding (increasing from $500,000 to $5 million per year), the quality and selectively of the surgical residency program (more than 600 applicants annually for four positions) and the national visibility of our clinical programs especially minimally invasive surgery, thoracic surgery, spine surgery, trauma/critical care, joint replacement, inflammatory bowel disease and transplantation.

 More specifically we have targeted the following five goals through 2015:

 - We will continue our high level of clinical productivity for Cedars-Sinai.

 - We will manage our resources prudently and maintain a solid budgetary posture consistent with institutional expectations.

 - Through targeted recruitments, faculty development and collaboration with the Cedars-Sinai basic science institutes, we will elevate our ranking for NIH funds awarded to surgery departments from the current ranking (top 25) to the top 15.
 Primary areas of focus will include urologic oncology, stem cell applications (orthopedics, ophthalmology and organ replacement) and molecular imaging.

 - We will expand our residency programs beyond general surgery to include new programs in urology and orthopedic surgery.
 The educational opportunities for our residents will be enriched by expanded training facilities (simulation laboratory), an enhanced academic environment, and the diverse and plentiful clinical exposure to our full-time and voluntary staff.